 equipment require a pure sine wave inverter to run correctly.
 As noted above, as a precaution, please contact the manufacturer of your device to determine if pure sine wave power is required.

 Here is a video to help explain the difference from our good friends at Go Power!
 By Carmanah:

 Maybe.
 Never leave an inverter connected to a line where other power (shore, household .etc Vac) may feed into inverter.
 It doesn’t matter if inverter is on or off, you will most likely smoke your inverter.
 Need a transfer switch?
 CLICK HERE!

 What’s this hertz thing all about?

 Here in the US, things run at 60Hz, in Europe and most other places around the world, things run at 50Hz.
 You’ll most likely require a 60Hz inverter if you are running a device intended to run on US power.

 We like to go camping and travel quite frequently.
-My spouse uses a CPAP machine, will your inverter work?
+My spouse uses a CPAP machine, will your models work?